Trump: I'm willing to testify under oath about Comey claims

 And he denied that he asked Comey for his loyalty, though he added: "There would be nothing wrong if I did say it."

-Asked again, Trump said: "I'm not hinting anything.
-I will tell you over a very short period of time."

-He also offered a blunt assessment Friday of Comey's testimony before the Senate intelligence panel.
+But as much as Trump looked to undercut Comey's testimony, he also heralded some of his claims, namely his comment there was no evidence of collusion between Trump and the Russians and no investigation into Trump personally during his time at the FBI.

-"No collusion, no obstruction, he's a leaker," Trump said during a Rose Garden news conference.
+"No collusion, no obstruction, he's a leaker," Trump said during a Rose Garden news conference, knocking Comey for disseminating the content of a memo he kept on a dinner he had with the President.

-He said his team emerged "very happy" after Comey's testimony.
+Trump concluded his team emerged "very happy" after Comey's testimony.

-Trump officially took questions from reporters for the first time in three weeks, standing next to Romanian President Klaus Iohannis.

-The brief news conference -- where each President took two questions from the press -- comes the day after James Comey's bombshell Capitol Hill testimony in which the fired FBI director accused the White House of "lies."
+The Rose Garden press conference was the first time since last month that Trump formally took questions from reporters.
+The brief news conference -- where each President took four questions from the press -- comes the day after Comey's bombshell Capitol Hill testimony in which the fired FBI director accused the White House of "lies."

 "Despite so many false statements and lies, total and complete vindication," Trump tweeted, "and WOW, Comey is a leaker!"

-Trump's comment tracks with Republican talking points about the hearing, where the Republican National Committee and White House urged surrogates to emphasize the fact that Comey clearly said the President was never an explicit subject of the Russia probe during his time at the FBI.
+Trump's comment tracked with Republican talking points about the hearing, where the Republican National Committee and White House urged surrogates to emphasize the fact that Comey clearly said the President was never an explicit subject of the Russia probe during his time at the FBI.

-But Comey's testimony about the President has darkened clouds hanging over the White House.
+But Comey's testimony about the President has darkened the clouds hanging over the White House.

 The former FBI director said Trump's private comments urging him to drop the probe into former national security adviser Michael Flynn led him to tell his Justice Department colleagues they needed to be careful.
 And he said multiple times that he choose to take detailed notes about his interactions with Trump because he worried the White House and President would lie about them if he didn't.